 Reports from Hiya users

 In addition to the honeypot, Hiya also receives user reports from consumers using Hiya Protect via their carrier, device manufacturer, or the Hiya mobile app.
-Here’s a sampling of what users are reporting:
+Here’s a sampling of the Amazon scam calls users are reporting:

 “Multiple calls from multiple numbers to convince me to let them help with a fraudulent purchase on Amazon.”